 Now this is what we call a graphic tee.
 It's a simple toddler art project (courtesy of Small + Friendly) that yields a totally cool gift that any loved one would be stoked to wear.
-You only need 3 materials (nothing fancy) and an artistic kiddo.
+You only need three materials (nothing fancy) and artistic kiddos.
 Learn more here.

 DIY Computer Wrist Rest